Saving Smarter Right Now: UK Money Moves for March 2026

 How can I audit my subscriptions effectively?

-What's the best savings account rate in October 2026?
+What's the best savings account rate right now?

 - Emergency fund: Open a high-yield instant-access account (4.5-5.25% AER) and set up a standing order for £100-£500/month.
 Target 3-6 months of expenses.